Citi vs. JPMorgan Chase

 Interpretation boundary

-The public sources support stronger conclusions now on portal posture, setup surfaces, partner visibility, product scope, and payments emphasis.
-Even with Citi’s improved public TMS and FAQ surface, anonymous-public endpoint detail is still much stronger on J.P.
+The public sources support stronger conclusions now on portal posture, setup surfaces, partner visibility, product scope, Virtual Cards, Token Services, payment acceptance, and payments emphasis.
+Even with Citi's improved public surface, anonymous-public endpoint tutorials are still stronger on J.P.
 Morgan than on Citi, and that asymmetry remains part of the finding.

 Method note: Visibility and documented emphasis are not the same thing as contracted production scope.